RVelez97/BillDetailGenerator/README.md

 # BillDetailGenerator
-A tool for create bills reports from .xml files
+A tool for create bills resume from .xml, visualize and export as .csv file, the app is designed for the ecuadorian bills model.